tencentyun/intlcloud-documents/yehe_doc/开发者服务/访问管理/用户指南/身份提供商/用户SSO/企业 IdP 进行 SAML 配置_intl_en.md

     1. **If your IdP supports URL-based configuration:** copy the SAML SP metadata URL of Tencent Cloud in step 1 to your IdP.
     2. **If your IdP supports configuration based on the uploaded file:** copy the SAML SP metadata URL of Tencent Cloud in step 1 to the browser and open it, save the metadata as an XML file, and upload the file to your IdP.
     3. **If your IdP does not support the two methods above:** configure the parameters below in your IdP:
-        1. `Entity ID`: the value of the `entityID` attribute in the `md:EntityDescriptor` element of the downloaded metadata file.
+        1. `Entity ID`: the value of the `entityID` attribute in the `EntityDescriptor` element of the downloaded metadata file.
-        2. `ACS URL`: the value of the `Location` attribute in the `md:AssertionConsumerService` element of the downloaded metadata file.
+        2. `ACS URL`: the value of the `Location` attribute in the `AssertionConsumerService` element of the downloaded metadata file.
-        3. `RelayState` (optional): if your IdP supports the `RelayState` parameter, set the value of the parameter to a URL to which users will be redirected after SSO succeeds.
-If you do not configure this parameter, users will be redirected to the homepage of Tencent Cloud Console after SSO succeeds.